MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

 * [```MethodNoNativeAndStrictfp```](../../../java/de/monticore/javalight/cocos/MethodNoNativeAndStrictfp.java)
 checks that method is not marked as `native` and `strictfp`.

+The CoCos of embedded languages, such as statements and expressions are defined there and reused as black-boxes.

 ### PrettyPrinter
 - The basic pretty printer for JavaLight is [`de.monticore.prettyprint.JavaLightPrettyPrinter`][PrettyPrinter]